Two J-K doctors dismissed for fabricating evidence in 2009 'Shopian rape-murder' case | Law-Order

 In December 2009, the CBI concluded that the two women were neither raped nor murdered.

-The CBI filed a charge sheet against six doctors, five lawyers and two civilians, including the brother of one of the deceased women, for fabricating evidence.
+The CBI filed the charge sheet against six doctors, five lawyers and two civilians, including the brother of one of the deceased women, for fabricating evidence.

-The 66-page CBI report absolved the policemen, who were detained in connection with the case for around 47 days and against whom a state-appointed judicial commission had levelled charges of destruction of evidence, of all the charges.
+The 66-page CBI report absolved the policemen, who were in jail for around 47 days in connection with the case and against whom a state-appointed judicial commission had levelled charges of destruction of evidence, of all the charges.

-The CBI report accused the 13 people of hatching a criminal conspiracy to stir public anger against the security forces.
+The CBI report accused the 13 accused of hatching a criminal conspiracy to stir public anger against the security forces.

 Since neither rape nor murder took place, the CBI report concluded that there was no case.
 It said the lawyers had hatched a conspiracy and forced two persons to become witnesses.